 How Long Does It Take to Heal?

-The timeline for scar healing after mole removal typically ranges from two to three weeks.
-Younger adults who do not smoke or drink alcohol excessively will notice scar reduction faster than an older adult who drinks a bottle of wine per night and smokes a pack of cigarettes daily.
+The timeline for mole removal scar healing after mole removal typically ranges from two to three weeks.
+Younger adults who do not smoke or drink alcohol excessively will notice mole removal healing time reduction faster than an older adult who drinks a bottle of wine per night and smokes a pack of cigarettes daily.
 Similarly, it will take a smaller incision less time to close up than a larger one.

 Learn More Today